AmeliaYeah/AmeliaYeah.github.io/content/posts/exit_funcs_guide.md

 True
 ```

-Bingo.
-We found an address that belongs to `ld.so`.
-This `_rtld_global` area shown is within `ld.so` already, but LibC has another `_rtld_global` area that merely points to this one.

-For the sake of this demonstration, I didn't know this until I wrote the script for it, so I'm going to be using the value *inside* the array (0x7ffff7ffe2e0) instead of the actual `_rtld_global` address (0x7ffff7ffd000).
-It doesn't matter which of these you use though.
+In short, `_rtld_global` itself doesn't matter; what does matter is that this is a link between LibC and `ld.so`.
+The actual `_rtld_global` struct itself is created and stored in the `ld.so` address space, while LibC's `_rtld_global` is essentially a pointer to this very struct.

+This means we can essentially read out the value from LibC's `_rtld_global` to get an address in the `ld.so` address space, and thus, be able to get the `ld.so` base address.

+In my exploit and demonstration from hereon out, I did not properly understand this struct, so I'll be using the first address *inside* the `_rtld_global` (in `ld.so`) struct (0x7ffff7ffe2e0).
+However, using the actual `_rtld_global` address itself (0x7ffff7ffd000) is also fine, as it also belongs in the `ld.so` memory space.

 Now, we can go ahead and do the following:
 1. Calculate the (consistent) offset between the leaked address and the current `ld.so` base address from GDB: